habuka036/wakame-vdc-wiki/en/features/backup-instances.md

 [[backup-instances-images/07_machine_image_creating.png]]

 Once your image has reached the state of `available`, you are done.
-You are now free to `Power On` the original instance again and start new instances of this machine image.
+You are now free to `Power On` the original instance again and/or start new instances of this machine image.

 [[backup-instances-images/08_create_image_available.png]]